-Dr. Jessica Vogelsang is one of the most popular veterinarians on the web.
+Dr. Jessica Vogelsang is one of the most widely read veterinarians on the web.
 A graduate of the prestigious UC Davis School of Veterinary Medicine with experience in both emergency and general practice, Dr. V- as she is known on her website- started her award winning website pawcurious in 2009 as a way to share her love of animals with the world.
 Quickly recognized as an entertaining and informative voice in the pet world, Dr. V has become a sought-after contributor in print, video, and radio.

+Dr. V’s specialty is taking complex topics and presenting them in an accessible manner to the general audience, as evidenced by her most recent viral post “5 Things to Know About the Vet ER,” which received over 50,000 unique views in the first 2 days online.
 In addition to her writing, Dr. V’s personable demeanor and energy are a natural fit for video, and she is often spotted talking pets on Fox 5 San Diego and at the annual Helen Woodward Animal Center telethon.
 She was most recently spotted on ABC’s “The Lookout” reminding pet owners that clip-in hair extensions for dogs are not an integral necessity for the human-animal bond.

 As the parent of two young children herself, Dr. V quickly realized how many good pet owners were overwhelmed with the responsibility of having a pet in the same house as children.
 Guilt, as opposed to concise resources and help with problem-solving, was the only thing that met many of these young families when they asked for help.
 Dr. V is committed to the concept of being a true ‘family vet’- helping parents juggling children and pets come up with realistic goals and solutions to keep the entire family safe and happy.

-* Disclaimer: The information contained here is intended solely for the general information of the reader.
+Disclaimer: The information contained here is intended solely for the general information of the reader.
 It is not intended to diagnose health problems or to take the place of professional medical care.
 The information contained herein is neither intended to dictate what constitutes reasonable, appropriate or best care for any given health issue, nor is it intended to be used as a substitute for the independent judgment of a veterinarian for any given health issue.